rylp/Face-Mask-Recognition/README.md

-# Face Detection + Mask Recognition
+# Face Mask Detection using Deep Learning

 ## Overview

-An end-to-end Face Detection plus Mask Recognition model was designed from scratch using OpenCV , the Keras framework and Deep Learning that detects faces in an image and recognizes whether the person is wearing a Face-Mask or not.
-We used the pre-trained Caffe Model provided in the `dnn` module in OpenCV for Face Detection and designed a Convolutional Neural Network for Mask Recognition using Keras for training.
-We achieved a 98.60% accuracy on the training set and a 98.30% accuracy on the test set.
+An end-to-end Face Mask Recognition model was designed using Tensorflow ,OpenCV that detects faces in an image and recognizes whether the person is wearing a Face-Mask or not.
+We used the pre-trained Caffe Model provided in the `dnn` module in OpenCV for Face Detection and MobileNet V2 CNN model with some modifications for training.
+We achieved a 99.60% accuracy on the training set and a 99.20% accuracy on the test set.

 * The prime objective of training this particular model was the current impact of COVID-19 on public health and the importance of the usage of Face-Masks in times of come.